gaetanlegac/5htp-auth-linkedin/readme.md

 ### Step 2: Update your config file

-Enable this service module in your app by importing it in `@/server/index.ts`:
+Enable this service plugin in your app by importing it in `@/server/index.ts`:

 ```typescript
 import '5htp-auth-linkedin';